Jamie Zelazny

 Profile

-She is also a co-investigator on 3 additional NIMH funded studies: “The Role of Sleep Health in Proximal Suicide Risk among Ultra-High Risk Adolescents” (PIs: Tina Goldstein and Peter Franzen), a study comparing sleep-suicide associations and plausible affective, cognitive and arousal-related mechanisms using self-report, behavioral, lab task paradigms and physiology in adolescents at ultra-high risk for suicide; “Interpersonal Stress, Social Media, and Risk for Adolescent Suicidal Thoughts and Behaviors” (MPIs: Nadine Melhem, Marta Pecina and Randy Auerbach), a study testing neural processes that increase adolescent susceptibility to negative social media exposures and identifying the pathways through which interpersonal stress resulting from negative social media exposures increases adolescent suicide risk; and, BRITE 2.0: A just-in-time adaptive intervention for suicide safety planning in adolescents, which aims to enhance the effectiveness of safety planning amongst at risk youth by developing and commercializing an augmented version of the BRITE smartphone app, which provides enhanced features to optimize effectiveness by addressing barriers to user engagement..
+She is also a co-investigator on 3 additional NIMH funded studies: “The Role of Sleep Health in Proximal Suicide Risk among Ultra-High Risk Adolescents” (PIs: Tina Goldstein and Peter Franzen), a study comparing sleep-suicide associations and plausible affective, cognitive and arousal-related mechanisms using self-report, behavioral, lab task paradigms and physiology in adolescents at ultra-high risk for suicide; “Interpersonal Stress, Social Media, and Risk for Adolescent Suicidal Thoughts and Behaviors” (MPIs: Nadine Melhem, Marta Pecina and Randy Auerbach), a study testing neural processes that increase adolescent susceptibility to negative social media exposures and identifying the pathways through which interpersonal stress resulting from negative social media exposures increases adolescent suicide risk; and, BRITE 2.0: A just-in-time adaptive intervention for suicide safety planning in adolescents, which aims to enhance the effectiveness of safety planning among at risk youth by developing and commercializing an augmented version of the BRITE smartphone app, which provides enhanced features to optimize effectiveness by addressing barriers to user engagement.

 Dr. Zelazny is a co-developer of a supportive safety plan phone application for patients with high levels of suicidal ideation or recent suicidal behavior and a co-author of the Columbia Suicide Severity Rating Scale (C-SSRS).
 In addition to these research interests, she has a strong interest in bioethics, specifically the protection of human subjects in research involving technology and in research involving suicidal individuals.
+Dr. Zelazny is a Vice Chair at the University of Pittsburgh Institutional Review Board.

 Teaching